 After extensive research and analysis we built a free automotive conversion rate optimization tool you can use to measure or predict your own conversion rate.
-We took automotive parts website data and conversion rate stats covering four years—over one hundred thousand transactions—and worked with our Google Analytics team to create this tool for you to use.
+We took automotive parts website data and conversion rate stats covering five years— hundreds of thousands of transactions—and worked with our Google Analytics team to create this tool for you to use.

 Here’s where to get your site speed from Google Analytics

 First, in the Google Analytics menu, navigate to Behavior > Site Speed > Overview as shown in the screen shot on the left.

 Next, at a minimum select a couple of months as the time frame.
-If you look at a longer time span you’ll be able to see changes to your site speed over time.
-This may help you see if there’s been a significant increase or decrease in site speed.
+If you look at this longer time span you’ll be able to see significant changes to your site speed.
+This will help you see if there’s been a increase or decrease in site speed.